Digital collaboration

 Faster time to market (TTM)

-One of the most compelling advantages of Agile marketing is the faster TTM.
+One of the most compelling advantages of Agile for marketing is the faster TTM.
 By breaking down large projects into smaller, manageable tasks, marketing teams can execute campaigns more quickly and efficiently.
 This rapid deployment allows businesses to capitalize on emerging trends and market opportunities before their competitors can react.

 Greater team collaboration

-Agile marketing champions the assembly of cross-functional teams, uniting their efforts in short, purposeful cycles.
+Agile champions the assembly of cross-functional teams, uniting their efforts in short, purposeful cycles.
 This group approach creates a culture of open dialogue and shared responsibility, culminating in marketing strategies that are both creative and complete.

 Consider a team that adopts Kanban for marketing: by visualizing their workflow, they can swiftly identify and address bottlenecks, leading to heightened productivity and team morale.